What is Cents?

 Sumeru

-Sumeru Equity Partners is a technology-focused growth capital firm that invests in software, technology-enabled services, and hardware, typically deploying $25-200 million per transaction to build growth leaders.
+Sumeru Equity Partners is a technology-focused growth capital firm that invests in software and technology-enabled services, typically partnering with founders to build market leaders.

 Camber Creek

-Camber Creek is a private equity firm specializing in innovative, real estate-related companies and cash-flowing real estate investments, providing strategic guidance and industry connections to its portfolio companies.
+Camber Creek is a private equity firm specializing in innovative, real estate-related companies, providing strategic guidance and industry connections to help portfolio companies scale.

 What's next for Cents?